Louisville New Construction Home Prices in 2015

 Louisville New Construction Prices on the Rise

-Before the housing recession, there would be more than a 1,000 new construction homes sold via our MLS each year.
-We’re not including condos in this number, just single family homes.
+Before the housing recession, there would be more than 1,000 new construction homes sold via our MLS each year.
+We’re not including condos in this number, just single-family homes.
 For 2007, that number was 1,439.
 Wow.
 Just one year later than number drops 59%!

 At the same time, there’s no law that says a builder must list their home on the MLS.
 Therefore, the actual number of new construction homes sold is higher, potentially much higher.
 We can only run with the available data.